bssw-tutorial/bssw-tutorial.github.io/index.md

   {% include emit-events-ul.html event-labels=event-labels %}
 {% endif %}

-See the IDEAS Productivity [Events](https://ideas-productivity.org/events/) page for tutorials prior to 2021 (as well as other IDEAS events, which may also be of interest).
-For most past tutorials, the presentation slides have been archived and are linked from the Events page.

 ## Acknowledgements

 The BSSw tutorial is produced by the [IDEAS Productivity project](https://ideas-productivity.org).